 3. Great Dickens Christmas Fair, San Francisco, Nov.
 23 - Dec.
 22, 2019

 Photo courtesy of Rich Yee and the Great Dickens Christmas Fair

 If the idea of spending the holidays in Victorian Britain appeals to you, consider a visit to the Great Dickens Christmas Fair, where a bit of time travel takes you to a holiday market in the streets of Charles Dickens’ London.
 In operation since 1970, the fair includes costumed shopkeepers, a wealth of period entertainment and appearances by beloved characters from Dickens’ novels such as Scrooge and the Cratchits.
 The indoor exhibition halls of the Cow Palace, just south of San Francisco in Daly City, hold the festivities.
 This year’s dates are weekends from Nov.
-19 through Dec.
-18, plus the Friday after Thanksgiving.
-Tickets, which include all shows and entertainment, cost $14 (children) to $30 (adults), but check the website for discounts.
+23 through Dec.
+22, plus the Friday after Thanksgiving.
+Tickets, which include all shows and entertainment, cost $14 (children) to $32 (adults), but check the website for discounts.
 Children under 5 are free.

 The fair’s atmospheric “London” streets have abundant shopping and food options.
 More than 100 shops display goods from handmade Christmas ornaments to soaps and scents as well as pewter items, jewelry, pottery and accessories.
 Some vendors echo the period theme, selling Victorian-style hats and clothing.
 Multiple entertainment venues present choices from Punch and Judy puppet shows to theatrical performances.
 Father Christmas sits by carolers, and children can have their photo taken with him.
 Street food from roasted chestnuts to popcorn fuels the fun, and four pubs and a bar dish up fish and chips, meat pies, tea and scones.
 Consider dressing in costume yourself to get in the Victorian holiday spirit: The fair encourages it.